pyeguy/hifan--mseutils/README.md

 # Usage
 Check out the `examples` folder for the `BasicUsage.ipynb` that goes over a little bit of the intended use.

+### Command Line Tool
+There's also a new command line script that's been added and will be installed with the pip install.
+It should be immediately accesible after installation as `mseutils` Right now its fuctionality is solely around identifying potential source fragments.
+More to come.

 # Notes
 * This repo is a work in progress, there are no guarantees that the API won't change drastically, caveat emptor